Webhook Integration Guide

 Configure webhooks per verification request:Tenant-Level Configuration

-Configure webhooks at the tenant level (applies to all verifications unless overridden): Contact your Theary account manager to configure tenant-level webhook settings.Endpoint Resolution
+Configure webhooks at the tenant level (applies to all verifications unless overridden): Contact your SNH AI account manager to configure tenant-level webhook settings.Endpoint Resolution

 The API resolves webhook endpoints using the following priority:- Search-specific endpoint: If configured for the search type (e.g.,